treehouses/treehouses.github.io/rpi-vi-first-steps.md

 ### Pre-Requisites
 #### Hardware requirement:
 1. A Raspberry Pi 4
+	- Pi 3, Pi 3b+, Pi Zero W are also options
+1. A power cord for the Pi
+	- Standard micro USB power cord: 2.4A for Pi 3 and Pi 3b+, 1.2A for Pi Zero W, or 15.3W for Pi 4
-1. A Class 10 microSD card (minimal 16GB, but we recommend 32GB or greater)
+1. 3 Class 10 microSD cards
+	- minimal 16GB, but we recommend 32GB or greater
-1. A microSD card reader (Check if your computer sd slot or if a usb/microSD card adapter is needed)
+1. A microSD card reader
+	- Check your computer if you have a slot for a card reader otherwise use a USB reader
+1. Ethernet cable or wifi dongle
+1. USB keyboard, monitor, and HDMI cable
+	- Optional if using your own laptop via VNC
-1. 8 GB of harddrive space
+1. 8 GB of hard-drive space
 1. 8 GB of memory (RAM)

 # The Steps